5 Reasons Why Your Small Business May Not Be Approved for an SBA Loan

 Anything you can do to show your future lender that you're serious about paying back your SBA loan will work in your favor.
 “Small businesses should understand that the first thing they should provide is numbers -- numbers that can represent that they can pay back the business loan,” says Paul Jennifer, a Merchant Cash Advance expert.

 The bottom line?
-It doesn’t matter if you have a million-dollar idea: what matters to lenders is the actual dollars.
+It doesn’t matter if you have a million-dollar idea: What matters to lenders is the actual dollars.

 The SBA 7(a) Loans team is here to get you the small business loan you need.
 Fill in the form below to get a quote for your business.